Tips that will Save your Heritage Floor!

 Similarly, dry environments wick the moisture away from the floorboards, shrinking them.
 This effect loosens fasteners and creates the gaps and voids you can often see between your hardwood floorboards.
 The trouble is not only visual, but practical.
 The open voids in your floor allow for dirt and water to seep in and rot the floor from within.
 This is why we never recommend washing hardwood floors with water!

 Keep your humidity under control!
-Buy a humidistat (humidity gauge) or two and place them in a couple of spots in your house.
-Make sure to use a humidifier in the winter, whether it be a humidifier that installs onto your furnace (full home humidifier) or portable humidifiers in multiple areas of your home.
+Buy a humidity monitor or two and place them in a couple of spots in your house.
+The ThermoPro is a popular option.
+Make sure to use a humidifier in the winter, whether it be a humidifier that installs onto your furnace (whole home humidifier) or portable humidifiers in multiple areas of your home.

 In the summer, the air can get too humid.
 If you own an A/C, you’re in luck as it helps keep humidity under control in the summer.
-If you don’t, we recommend running a portable dehumidifier, available at your local hardware store.
+If you don’t, we recommend running a portable dehumidifier to keep your humidity lower.
+We've had a great experience with a Danby dehumidifier.

 Update the Outdated